She Used to Be Mine: Live performance

+"She Used To Be Mine" was performed at the 2016 Tony Awards by Bareilles and Jessie Mueller.
+The song was once again performed as a duet with Canadian singer Rufus Wainwright during the holiday special Sara Bareilles: New Year’s Eve with the National Symphony Orchestra & Friends, which aired on PBS stations in the United States on December 31, 2024.

 Commercial performance

 "She Used to Be Mine" was the most-added song on hot adult contemporary (Hot AC) radio the week of its release, according to radio monitoring organization Mediabase.
 The song debuted at number 40 on the Billboard Adult Pop Songs chart on the chart dated October 17, 2015.